 From the parking lot, the trail immediately descends to Moro Creek, the first of a few creek crossings.
 Moro Creek requires the trickiest rock hopping.
 The rest are quite easy to cross.

 Middle Fork Trail beneath Moro Rock

 The first mile presents nice views up at Moro Rock, the granite dome that rise out of the canyon 3,000 feet above.
-Further on, the views north toward Moro Rock are replaced with even better views south across the canyon at the picturesque pinnacles of Castle Rocks.
-On occasion, the trail even offers glimpses further up the canyon toward the snow capped High Sierra.
+Farther on, the views north toward Moro Rock are replaced with even better views south across the canyon at the picturesque pinnacles of Castle Rocks.
+On occasion, the trail even offers glimpses farther up the canyon toward the snow capped High Sierra.